gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 flies to my mouth.

 Kerrem smiles reassuringly.
 "Hawk and hares.
 I used to play when I was their age.
-Don't worry---it's an easy jump."
+Don't worry—it's an easy jump."

 "Will you miss it?"
 I ask, wondering, *How could they do that?
 How could they just…jump?*